 But the story of those stone walls is a pretty neat one.
 (I learned about it thanks to a story by Dave Roberts on belknaprangetrails.org.)

 Back in the early 1900s, Mr. Phippen owned the summit of Mt.
 Major.
-He’d purchased it in 1914 for $125 and was fond of the stunning view of Lake Winnipesaukee and the blueberry picking.
+He’d purchased it in 1914 for $125 and was fond of both the stunning view of Lake Winnipesaukee and the blueberry picking up there.
 Being the sort of guy who wanted others to experience and appreciate Mt.
-Major’s wonders, he decided to build a hut at the summit.
-The shelter would be a welcoming shelter for hikers when the weather was awful and the winds were blowing.
-And hikers could spend the night there and take in the sunrise.
+Major’s wonders, Mr. Phippen decided to build a hut at the summit.
+The structure would be a welcoming shelter for hikers when the weather was awful and the winds were blowing.
+Hikers could spend the night there and take in the sunrise.

 So, in 1925, he built it.
 The stone structure had a bench, a south-facing window, and a wood stove.
 The door was left unlocked so that anyone could use it.
 But that first winter, those aforementioned winds blew the roof right off.
 Undeterred, the following summer Mr. Phippen built another roof, this time using layers of spruce poles, corrugated iron, and matched boards.